JeremiLorenti/AI-WordPress-Draft-Generator/README.md

 - Access the settings window to enter your OpenAI API key and WordPress credentials.
 - Specify the number of articles you wish to generate.
+- Select the desired tone for the AI-generated content.
-- Click the "Create New Draft" button to initiate the draft post creation process.
+- Click the "Create New Draft" button to initiate the draft post creation process with the option to preview and provide feedback.

 The application will then communicate with the OpenAI API to generate content and create a draft post on your WordPress site.